 In additional to the task of offsetting fiscal disabilities, the transfer system has also been employed to incentivise the subnational governments to provide specified public services with significant externalities and therefore, are considered meritorious.
 The transfer system designed to offset fiscal disabilities discussed above will enable the local governments to provide a given level of public services so long as they put in their own tax effort.
 However, such a transfer system will not ensure that the public services are provided at required levels.
 General purpose transfers are given to augment public services provided by the local governments in general and not meant to ensure a certain normatively determined minimum standards of specified 'meritorious' services provided by them.
-Meritorious services are those that are considered essential due to their externalities and hence a certain specified minimum of such services should be accessible to all.
-To ensure provision of minimum levels of such services, it is necessary to design a specific purpose transfer system with matching requirements.
+Meritorious services are those that are considered essential due to their externalities and hence a certain specified minimum of such services, it is necessary to design a specific purpose transfer system with matching requirements.
 Matching requirements can vary among different services depending upon the extent to which the State government wants to incentivise the provision of services considered meritorious.